walkjivefly/crown-node-manager/README.md

 		* Location in table
 		* Map per node type or one map with different colour markers for MN/SN

-- [ ] Create rules to manage your peers (needs codebase update)

-		* Ban, disconnect or log peers that waste ressources, are slow or run old clients
-		* Set gobal events that trigger the execution of rules
-		* Run rules manually or set up a cron job

-- [ ] Overview of all banned peers (needs codebase update)

-		* Unban specific peers
-		* Export/Import your ban list
-		* Generate iptables rules (reject banned peers at OS level)

 ## Suggested enhancements for community participation